Magnesium plays a vital part in a huge number of the body’s enzymatic processes, making it one of the most essential minerals for your body.

 The magnesium levels in our bodies play a large part in the amount and quality of sleep we get.
 Magnesium for kids helps to make their bodies feel rested—low magnesium in children can lead to restless muscles, which can contribute to keeping them awake at night.

 Magnesium has a great reputation for improving sleep because it helps to relax nerves and muscles and triggers the production of melatonin, the sleep hormone.

-For children who struggle to get to sleep or who wake in the night, or simply ones with low magnesium, bathing with magnesium flakes before bedtime can help to relax their muscles and unwind.
-Alternatively, a magnesium lotion can be applied before bed.
+For children who struggle to get to sleep or who wake in the night, or simply ones with low magnesium, we have created a Magnesium Sleep Kids' range to help prepare their body and mind for sleep.

 What are the benefits of magnesium for teenagers?

 Teenagers are still growing so they need magnesium for the same reason as younger children.
 However, around half of their skeletons are created during their teen years so making sure they get enough calcium and magnesium is essential.

 Magnesium plays a vital part in the development of healthy bones because it aids the conversion of vitamin D into its active form.

 Magnesium is essential to the development of teenager’s bodies because it helps with muscle and nerve function, keeps bones strong and helps with the production of energy and proteins.

 5. How can you give children the magnesium they need?

 Getting enough magnesium into your child’s diet or getting them to take tablets, capsules or drink supplements can be difficult.
 Sprays, oils, lotions and flakes provide an easier way to increase your child’s magnesium intake.